pop-os/docs/src/manage-apps/using-terminal.md

 - Press `SUPER` + `T`.
 - Press `SUPER` to bring up the launcher, and then type "terminal" and hit `Enter`.

-**Using Sudo**
+### Using Sudo

-Commands beginning with `sudo` tell the Terminal that the command should be run with super user privileges.
+Commands beginning with `sudo` tell the Terminal that the command should be run with super user (root) privileges.
 These privileges are required when installing applications or making other modifications to the operating system.
 The first time you run `sudo` in a command prompt, you will need to provide your password.

 ## Managing Applications with Apt